wguesdon/Portfolio/README.md

 ### [Analyze BrainPoste Blog traffic](https://github.com/wguesdon/Data_Science_portfolio/tree/master/Data_Science_projects/Blog_Google_Analytics)

-This project was proposed by from the [Data Scientist Syndicate](https://cheekyscientist.com/career-programs/data-scientist-syndicate/) facebook group.
+This project was proposed by the [Data Scientist Syndicate](https://cheekyscientist.com/career-programs/data-scientist-syndicate/) facebook group.

 Kasey Hemington runs BrainPost with a fellow PhD friend, Leigh Christopher as a way to keep in touch with her scientific roots while working as a data scientist!